thorpej/nabud/README.md

 ## Changes

+### nabud-1.3.4
+* Added "BaudRate" as an alias for "Baud" for Connection objects.

 ### nabud-1.3.3
 * Added support for flexibile transmission timeouts in NHACP.
 The spec says 1 second, but there are systems out in the wild with slower